klaarnut/user-docs/en/create-new-website.md

 ![image](images/tabletools.png)

-Click **insert** to create a new table.

 #### Table Size

 ![image](images/tablesize.png)

 Adjust the table and boarder size, also select the boarder style on the drop-down list.
-The table size you can choose a unit size between percentage and pixel.
+You can choose a table unit size between percentage and pixel.

 #### Table object